Crystal, New Mexico

-Crystal (') is a census-designated place (CDP) on the Navajo Nation in McKinley and San Juan counties in New Mexico, United States.
-The population was 311 at the 2010 census.
-It is located at the western end of the Narbona Pass.
+Crystal (') is an unincorporated community and census-designated place (CDP) on the Navajo Nation in San Juan and McKinley counties in New Mexico, United States.
+The population was 302 at the 2020 census.
+It is located along the base of the Chuska Mountains, at the western end of Narbona Pass.

-Description

 The McKinley County portion of Crystal is part of the Gallup Micropolitan Statistical Area, while the San Juan County portion is part of the Farmington Metropolitan Statistical Area.
+A post office operated at Crystal from 1903 to 1941.